Contact American Fortune Business Valuation Services at (800) 248-0615

 In fact, investment value is sometimes called strategic value because it often incorporates elements of synergistic value inherent in combinations of related companies.
 Studies show that, on average, strategic buyers pay higher multiples of the acquirers’ earnings than do financial buyers.

-The discounted economic income method of the income approach for valuation of a company is oriented toward developing an investment value if the returns used are those that would be expected by a particular owner or investor.
+The discounted economic income method of the income approach for company valuation is oriented toward developing an investment value if the returns used are those that would be expected by a particular owner or investor.
 Whether or not the value thus developed also represents a fair market valuation of a company depends on whether the projections used would be accepted by a consensus of market participants.
 If valuing a minority ownership interest, the returns used usually would be based on the projection of the current management remaining in place.
 If sound analysis leads to a valid conclusion that the investment value to a particular owner exceeded market value at a given time, the rational economic decision for that owner would be not to sell at that time that is, unless a particular buyer could be found to whom investment value would be higher than the consensus of value among a broader group of typical buyers.

 Of course, the concept of investment value as described above is not completely divorced from the concept of fair market value.
 This is because it is the actions of many specific investors, acting in the manner just described, that eventually lead to a balancing of supply and demand through the establishment of an equilibrium market price that represents the consensus value of the collective investors.